Free shipping to the US on orders over $150

 He started selling Anpan in his bakery as a snack.
 As he was quite good at marketing, he decided to present his anpan to Emperor Meiji as a nutritious food.
 Kimura stressed that anpan contains Vitamin B1, which would help people not to contract the beriberi disease, a widespread disease in Japan during that time.
 Thanks to Kimura’s effort, Anpan became popular nationwide.

-Because Azuki beans are rich in nutrients, such as fiber, protein, iron, and manganese, it is a perfect snack for the afternoon.
-It goes very well eating it with Green tea, but it tastes surprisingly good also with coffee.
+Because Azuki beans are rich in nutrients such as fiber, protein, iron, and manganese, they make a perfect snack for the afternoon.
+Anko, made from Azuki beans, goes very well with green tea, but it also tastes surprisingly good with coffee.

-Anpan is such a simple bread, but it has had such a big impact on Japanese history.
+Anpan is such a simple bread, yet it has had a significant impact on Japanese history.
 Follow along with this recipe to recreate the delicious yet nostalgic anpan.

 Overview